kalibani/HireFazz/README.md

 # GENIO: Image, Video, Music, and Code Generation Application
-## This application is built using Next.js, TypeScript, OpenAI, and Stripe to provide a platform for generating images, videos, code, and music.
+## This application is built using Next.js, TypeScript, OpenAI, Prisma and Stripe to provide a platform for generating images, videos, code, and music.
 With a user-friendly interface and advanced algorithms, users can create content in various formats effortlessly.

 ![Image1](https://github.com/kalibani/Genio/blob/main/public/Screenshot-project.png)